-Mark the "Amended return" box at the top of Form FID-3.
+If the fiduciary is amending to carry back a net operating loss, check the "NOL carryback" box at the top of Form FID-3.

 Complete the entire Form FID-3 and its applicable schedules using the corrected amounts.
-Do not forget to complete Schedule H, Part III, to provide reasons for amending your return.
 Include a copy of the original Form FID-3.